-This cute mini canvas art made with plastic animals is such a fun and easy idea!
-It's perfect for a nursery, kids' room, or craft studio.
-This project is completed in five simple steps.
+This cute DIY canvas art made with plastic animals is such a fun and easy idea!
+Mini canvas art like this is perfect for a nursery, kids' room, or craft studio.
+You can complete this project in five simple steps.

 Skills Required: Intermediate Beginner.
 It's not difficult to paint canvases, but you are going to have to cut your mini animals.
 If you want children to do this project, they'll need help.
 I'll give you details on that below.